How to Check if a Song is Copyrighted on YouTube

 Music That is Under Public Domain

 The easiest way to legally use music in YouTube videos is to use songs that are listed under Public Domain.
 This typically refers to songs that no longer fall under copyright.
 They are a great way to use music in YouTube videos without breaking YouTube’s music copyright rules.

 Fortunately, there are a lot of databases available online that can show you which songs qualify as Public Domain.
 That makes these songs a great way to use music in YouTube videos legally.

 Music that is Royalty-Free

 If you’re asking yourself if you can use royalty-free music on YouTube, the answer is yes!
 This is another simple method of how to add music to a YouTube Video without copyright issues.
-It’s a popular option among content creators as royalty-free songs do not limit you to music from last century.
+It’s a popular option among content creators as royalty-free songs do not limit you to music from the last century.

 You might now be thinking to yourself, “Is free stock music safe?”
 The answer is that it depends, but usually it is.
 While most royalty-free music is stock music, that doesn’t necessarily mean that all stock music is free or royalty-free.
 Which means you should be careful when perusing stock music databases as they won’t all be royalty-free.
 While some websites will gladly sell you the proper assets and licenses, not all of them have permission to be freely used in YouTube videos.

 So if you’re still asking yourself if you can use royalty-free music on YouTube or if you can use unlicensed music on YouTube, the answer is yes.
 You just need to be careful that the databases or platforms you grab your songs from truly are royalty-free and not just any kind of stock audio.